Learn about Mather’s long, distinguished history.

 In 1958, a Strategic Air Command B-52 wing was assigned to the base.
-Although the wing was deactivated in 1989 B-52s continued to use the airfield for training exercises throughout its history.
-The Air Force Base also served as a center for inter-service and international and inter-service navigator training though base closure.
+Although the wing was deactivated in 1989, B-52s continued to use the airfield for training exercises throughout its history.
+The Air Force Base also served as a center for international and inter-service navigator training through base closure.

 The Air Force announced the planned closure of Mather Air Force Base in 1988.
 The Sacramento County Board of Supervisors carefully examined the potential for conversion of the field to a public use facility and appointed the Sacramento Area Commission on Mather Conversion to facilitate the process.
 In 1991, the Sacramento County Board of Supervisors endorsed a comprehensive plan to reuse the base for civil aviation purposes.
 Environmental analyses were then performed to support the plan and the Air Force issued a record of decision in 1993, the same year Mather ceased operation as an Air Force Base.

 Mather Field re-opened for civilian use on May 5, 1995 and is home to the Mather Regional Park, the Mather Commerce Center by McCuen Properties, and Mather Airport.
 Taking advantage of the former Air Force Base’s ample ramp space and generous runway, UPS moved their operation from Sacramento International Airport to Mather Airport.